critesjosh/celo-dappkit/README.md

 ```
 $ npm run account
 ```
 to create a new account for development.
 The new account address will be printed in the console.
 This script will generate a private key for you and store it in `/.secret`.
-If you need to print the account info again, just run `$ npm run account` again, it will not create a new account, it will read the saved private key and print the corresponding account address.
+If you need to print the account info again, run `$ npm run account` again, it will not create a new account, it will read the saved private key and print the corresponding account address.

 Truffle will read this private key for contract deployments.